Dope-Programmer/Hell-Racer/README.md

 ## PowerManager
 A script I would like to show is my PowerUpManager script.
 The script in all is around 300 rows, so I have chosen some highlights.
-Purpose: It manages the relationship between the player, the power-ups, and the UI.
-This includes selecting, applying, and handling power-ups during gameplay.
-eller: The PowerUpManager class is the core component responsible for managing power-ups in the game.
-It handles the selection, storage, and activation of power-ups for the player while integrating seamlessly with the game's user interface (UI).
-The manager uses enumerators to differentiate between types of power-ups and applies weighted randomness to ensure a balanced distribution.
+The PowerUpManager is a key part of the game that handles everything related to power-ups.
+It manages picking, storing, and activating power-ups for the player and keeps the game’s UI updated.
+It uses enumerators to define different power-up types and a weighted random system to make sure the power-ups are balanced.

 ### Key Methods: